Soft-Sprint-Studios/Tectonic-Engine/CONTRIBUTING.md

 # Contributing to Tectonic Engine

 We love contributions from the community!
+To ensure a welcoming and respectful environment for everyone, please read our [Code of Conduct](CODE_OF_CONDUCT.md) before contributing.

 There are many ways you can help make Tectonic Engine even better.

 ## Ways to Contribute